rust-lang/rust/src/doc/rustc-dev-guide/src/rustdoc-internals.md

 that features results in all tabs can be found in `basic.js`.
 The basic idea is that you match a given `QUERY` with a set of `EXPECTED` results, complete with the full item path of each item.

-You can run tests using the name of the folder.
-For example, `x.py test --stage 1 src/test/rustdoc` will run the output tests using a stage1 rustdoc.